The hostel is located at:

 From the North – I-25

 Take I-25 south to the St. Francis exit (exit 282.)
-Take St. Francis 1 mile to Cordova (Whole Foods.)
+Take St. Francis 1 mile to Cordova.
 Turn left onto Cordova and turn left at the next light onto Cerrillos Road.
 Take Cerrillos Road south approximately 1/2 mile.
-The hostel will be on your left.
-Our large sign visible from the road and you will have to go just a bit past the hostel and make a u-turn.
+The hostel will be on your left and you will see the tall Zozobra mural at the northmost corner, then an outdoor patio, then the parking lot.
+You will have to go just a bit past the hostel and make a u-turn.

 From the North – Highway 285

 Coming down the long hill into Santa Fe, bear right.
 This becomes St. Francis.
 Go through several stoplights leading to the first complex intersection and turn right on Cerrillos Rd. and take it 1/2 miles.
-The hostel will be on your left.
-Our large sign visible from the road and you will have to go just a bit past the hostel and make a u-turn.
+The hostel will be on your left and you will see the tall Zozobra mural at the northmost corner, then an outdoor patio, then the parking lot.
+You will have to go just a bit past the hostel and make a u-turn.

 From the South – I-25